-She is enrolled in the Bridging Course for Bookkeepers, a custom-designed course that provides a pathway from the Certificate IV in Bookkeeping to the Diploma of Accounting.
+She was enrolled in the Bridging Course for Bookkeepers, a custom-designed course at that time, that provided a pathway from the Certificate IV in Bookkeeping to the Diploma of Accounting.

 “I’m on the fast track to the Diploma of Accounting,” she said.

 Another student, Jan Mandelson, has never worked in the tax or finance industry before and is looking for a career change.
-Jan is new to the FNS40611 Certificate IV in Accounting but thought the conference was too good an opportunity to be missed.
+Jan is new to the FNS40217 Certificate IV in Accounting and Bookkeeping but thought the conference was too good an opportunity to be missed.

 “This was above my learning limit, having not seen a BAS before, however I will benefit greatly from today when I reach this section of the course,” he said.

-Robert Pattie enrolled in the FNS50210 Diploma of Accounting to formalise his qualifications and take his career in a new direction.
+Robert Pattie enrolled in the FNS50217 Diploma of Accounting to formalise his qualifications and take his career in a new direction.